Graph Kernel Neural Networks: GNNs from Graph Kernels

 \subsection{Proposed architecture}

 The core feature of the proposed model is the definition of a new approach to perform the convolution operation on graphs.
-As opposed to the diffusion process performed by message passing techniques, we design the {\em Graph Kernel Convolution} (GKC) operation in terms of the inner product between graphs computed through a graph kernel function.
+Unlike the diffusion process performed by message passing techniques, we design the {\em Graph Kernel Convolution} (GKC) operation in terms of the inner product between graphs computed through a graph kernel function.